ptr727/PlexCleaner/README.md

 ## Usage

 Use the `PlexCleaner --help` commandline option to get a list of commands and options.
-One of the commands must be specified, and some commands have additional required options.
-To get more help for a specific command run `PlexCleaner <command> --help`.
+To get help for a specific command run `PlexCleaner <command> --help`.

 ```text
 > ./PlexCleaner --help